PayClearly/PCLabs/packages/creditor/readme.md

 ```
 // config.js
 module.exports = {
-  output: './temp', // the relative output of the patterns
+  output: './temp', // the relative output of the templates
 };
 ```

-## Using Defined patterns
+## Using Defined templates

-In order to get the full utility out of Creditor you will need to reconsider how you import and use scaffolded patterns.
+In order to get the full utility out of Creditor you will need to reconsider how you import and use scaffolded templates.
 Creditor uses the structure of you files to infer the structure of your components.

 Within code you wish to use scaffolded components, you'll need to do the following.

 ```
-  const { MyPatterns } = require('@pclabs/creditor/patterns')
+  const { Mytemplates } = require('@pclabs/creditor/import')

   // All of the items of the 'myPattern' type will be imported and accessable in the same way they are structured in the file system

-  // if a pattern of type 'myPattern' named 'dope' and in location /myPatterns/some/nested/location/dope then it would be acceasble as follows
+  // if a pattern of type 'myPattern' named 'dope' and in location /mytemplates/some/nested/location/dope then it would be acceasble as follows
-  const dope = MyPatterns.some.nested.location.dope;
+  const dope = Mytemplates.some.nested.location.dope;
 ```